 How many times to you shave to maintain a flawless skin?
 Probably twice a week.
 You buy a razor once a trimester, change cartridge once a week and buy cream twice a month.
 Grand total, we have an estimate of $155 a year, $1550 after ten years and so on.
 As per waxing, the bill to foot is even higher.
 You may wax once a month, the price is still higher.
 Let's say $90 a month for full legs, underarms and bikini, not including tax nor tip.
 That's $1,080 a year, $10,080 after ten years and so on.

 The cost of laser hair removal may seem higher in the short-term because you will have to buy your six sessions at once.
-However, if you think long-term, once you're treatment is over, it really is over.
+However, if you think long-term, once your treatment is over, it really is over.
 You may need a touch-up session every year or so but at one point, you may just skip those altogether anyway.
 As opposed to waxing and shaving, which require recurrent investments, laser hair removal will require one upfront spending.

 2. Why has laser hair removal become cheaper?